 Scripts

 While not obvious to everyone, scripts are probably the most pivotal element in an animation project.
-Scripts decide how characters and environments should be designed, how lengthy a project should be and even what art style the directors should aim for.
+Scripts determine character designs and environment designs, they decide how lengthy a project should be and even what art style the directors should aim for.
 It is based on the script that directors even decide to opt for a frame-by-frame 2D animation style or some other styles like cut-out animation.
 A powerful and intriguing script is key to an animation project’s success.

 Concept Art